 Area 1994 Calls Population Calls/Person

-Comparable I 56 166 .33
+Comparable I 23 361 .06

-Comparable II 25 230 .11
+Comparable II 69 237 .29

-Average: .20
+Average: .15

-Using the average number of calls per person in the Comparable Areas, the number of calls anticipated for the Annexation Area is 69.
+The Annexation Area will have an estimated population of 777.
+Using the average number of calls per person in the Comparable Areas, the number of calls anticipated for the Annexation Area is 117.

 The Police Department estimates that each call uses approximately 35 minutes of an officer's time.
-Therefore, the total additional time needed to respond to calls from the Annexation Area is 2415 minutes, or 40.25 hours.
+Therefore, the total additional time needed to respond to calls from the Annexation Area is 4095 minutes, or 68.25 hours.

 The additional time needed for calls from the Annexation Area can be provided for in any one of 3 ways.
 The time could be subtracted from pro-active patrol.
 Since the City has as a priority that pro-active patrol time not be reduced, that option is not included in this Plan.
 The second option would be to hire an additional officer.
-This option is not warranted because the time needed is less than one week of work per year.
-The City does, however, annually review the staffing level of the Patrol Unit to determine if additional police officers are needed.
-This Plan does include a third option which is to provide funds for overtime.
-According to the Fraternal

-Order of Police (FOP) contract in effect with the City, overtime must be assigned at a minimum of one hour increments.
+This Plan also includes a the third option, which is to provide funds for overtime.
+According to the Fraternal Order of Police (FOP) contract in effect with the City, overtime must be assigned at a minimum of one hour increments.
 The overtime pay rate in the FOP contract is \$20 per hour.
-Additional funds of \$820 (\$20 X 41 hours) for officer overtime are included for the Annexation Area.
+Additional funds of \$1,380 (\$20 X 69 hours) for officer overtime are included for the Annexation Area.

 The cost of materials that are needed for the annexation is estimated by using the 1994 budgeted amount of \$193,704 for operational expenses.
-This is composed of the following line items: Line 224 - Fuel & Oil;; Line 242 - Other Supplies; and Line 362 - Motor.
+This is composed of the following line items: Line 224 - Fuel & Oil; Line 242 - Other Supplies; and Line 362 - Motor.
 The operational expenses calculation is made as follows:

-\$193,704 materials cost divided by 34,558 total 1994 service calls equals \$5.61 average materials cost per call; \$5.61 multiplied by 69 calls anticipated from the Annexation Area equals \$387.09.
+\$193,704 materials cost divided by 34,558 total 1994 service calls equals \$5.61 average materials cost per call; \$5.61 multiplied by 117 calls anticipated from the Annexation Area equals \$656.31.